Meet the Team

 Kim has retired and remains available as a consultant to ABC.

-Paul Culuos
+Paul Cusulos

-IT Computer | Consultant | Logos731@gmail.com
+IT Computer | Consultant | Billing Specialist

 Online therapy is convenient and flexible, and no commuting is necessary.
 You can meet with a therapist from the comfort of your home.
 Online counseling allows for remote and on-the-go support, which helps if you don't have time to commute to sessions.